Buy Property in Italy

 What are the additional costs?

 Yes.
-EU citizens have the same rights as Italian nationals.
-For non-EU nationals (US, UK, Switzerland), the principle of reciprocity applies, fulfilled for most countries.
-You need a Codice Fiscale (Italian tax number), obtainable at the Italian consulate or the Agenzia delle Entrate.
+EU citizens are treated like Italians and buy without restriction.
+For non-EU nationals (US, Switzerland, UK), the principle of reciprocity applies, which most countries satisfy.
+You will need a Codice Fiscale, the Italian tax number, obtained before the purchase, from an Italian consulate or the local tax office (Agenzia delle Entrate).

 How long does a purchase take?